Vulnona/Urlaub-gegen-Hand/Docs/README Docker.md

 make sure Docker Desktop is running.
 Proof this by checking your status in Docker Desktop's left bottom corner, should display
 > Engine running

+If you did "docker-compose up migration", you need to make sure to start "docker-compose up server" after that.
+Always check with "docker ps" if you're not sure which container are running atm